paygol/WooCommerce/README.md

   * The text fields contain the text that will be used during the checkout process.
   * The `Service ID` and `secret key` can be found near your service's name at "`My Services`", at your Paygol panel.
-  * Paste the provided IPN URL into the "`Background URL (IPN)`" setting at your service's configuration at your PayGol panel (click the pencil icon at "`My Services`" to edit your service).
+  * Paste the provided IPN URL into the "`Background URL (IPN)`" setting at your service's configuration at your Paygol panel (click the pencil icon at "`My Services`" to edit your service).

 ### Recommendations and important notes